neelborooah/ginger/README.md

  ## Setup

- To install and start the JSON-server type the following command in your terminal(run the JSON-server on port 3000 or change the url in index.js):
+ To install and start the JSON-server type the following command in your terminal:

  ```
  npm install && npm run start:api
  ```

  Open the index.html file

+###Note
+if you are running the server on a port other than 3000, please change the `app.store.url` in `js/index.js`.